APoukar/Company_presentation/README.md

 - Icon made from Poukar - ceske sperky logo

 <h2>Copyright</h2>
 This project is licensed under the terms of the MIT license and protected by Udacity Honor Code and Community Code of Conduct.
-See <a href="LICENSE.md">license</a> and <a href="LICENSE.DISCLAIMER.md">disclaimer</a>.
+See <a href="LICENSE">license</a>.